qcc-coding-club-2024/vector/README.md

 I encourage you to use a Windows machine to do this since my knowledge about MacOS systems is very limited.
 In case that you only have a MacOS computer, bring it to the club sessions and we will find a way to install VirtualBox and have it running for you to be able to code within the virtual machine.

+The files in this GitHUB repository are to be used within a virtual machine.

+I don't recomend installing kivy on your main system.
+Do it instead within a virtual machine.